-A dynamic program leading to the Doctor of Philosophy degree in the mathematics will aim at both real and demonstrated competency on the part of the student over material from various branches of mathematics.
+A dynamic program leading to the Doctor of Philosophy in Mathematics with a Data Science emphasis will aim at both real and demonstrated competency on the part of the student over material from various branches of mathematics.

 The nature of the dissertation will range from research in mathematics to the discovery and testing of mathematical models for analyzing given problems in engineering and sciences and in locating and developing mathematical and computational techniques for deducing the properties of these models as to solve these problems effectively and efficiently.
 Such dissertations will be concerned with research problems from pure mathematics, applied mathematics, mathematics education and statistics.